Pauline Trigère: Career

-Legacy as Designer
+Style

 Like Chanel and Lanvin, Trigère did not sketch her designs; she cut and draped from bolts of fabric directly on models or mannequins.
 Although she was considered "a designer of classy, frill-less ready-to-wear," Trigère's work was inventive in many ways.
 In the 1940s, Trigère was among the first designers to use common fabrics such as cotton and wool in evening wear.
 Although her palette tended to be subdued, Trigère experimented with prints later in her career, as well as added unique accents to her dresses, capes, and coats, like fur trims and jewels.
 Her signature turtle appeared in many of her printed fabrics.
 In the 1960s, she introduced the jumpsuit as a fashion staple and, in 1967, designed the first rhinestone bra.
 Los Angeles Times writer Bettijane Levine described the glamour of Trigère's clothing: "They seem to lend stature or stage presence even to those who don't look commanding in some other designer's outfits.
 By virtue of their couture-type structure and tailoring, they make even average-height women look statuesque."

 Trigère became the first significant designer to employ an African-American fashion model when in 1961 she hired Beverly Valdes for a permanent position in her store.
 In response, one major Memphis store threatened to pull their business but when Trigère held firm, the store relented and continued to buy her fashions.

 Trigère's fashions were worn by many famous women including Beverly Sills, Evelyn Lauder, Lena Horne, Angela Lansbury, Bette Davis, and Wallis Simpson.
 Trigère also designed many of Patricia Neal's costumes for Breakfast at Tiffany's, additional dresses were designed by Edith Head.

 In 1992, Trigère celebrated her 50th anniversary in fashion with benefit fashion show and dinner for 600 guests at the Fashion Institute of Technology in Manhattan.
+At the time, Trigère was considered to be the only designer to have stayed in business for 50 years.
 In 1993, Trigère received the Lifetime Achievement Award from the Council of Fashion Designers of America.
 In 2001, she was awarded the Order of the Legion of Honor.

 Pauline Trigère's papers are held by Brandeis University Archives & Special Collections.
-More than thirty Trigère dresses and ensembles are housed at the Kent State University Museum Designer Archives.
+More than thirty Trigère dresses and ensembles are housed at the Kent State University Museum Designer Archives, and her sketchbooks can be viewed by appointment at the June F. Mohler Fashion Library, located in Rockwell Hall.
+You can also find a selection of her garments in the Oklahoma Fashion Museum Collection, this includes a black & gold evening ensemble, a gold evening ensemble, and a full length two-piece red silk formal ensemble.

 In 2021, creative director Franklin Benjamin Elman leads design for the Trigère collection.